vector-of-bool/vector-of-bool.github.io/_posts/2018-12-20-build-like-ninja-1.md

 represent a single command to execute.
 How can we solve this?

-The answer is to introduce a pair of "virtual" edges that remap the inputs two a single "virtual" node:
+The answer is to introduce a pair of "virtual" edges that remap the inputs to a single "virtual" node:

 <div class="image-frame no-shadow" markdown="1">
 ![Multiple Input Graph](/res/ninja-graph-6.png)